How to Create a Unique Selling Proposition

 2) Ask yourself, "What is it that my product or service offers that my competitors' products or services don’t offer?"
 Then ask yourself what specific benefit this provides your customers.
 If you can't give exact answers to these questions in a few sentences you probably are not doing enough to differentiate your business offerings from your competitors in the marketplace.

 3) Now, put it all together in one sentence that is memorable enough to use as an advertising slogan.
 For example, "We serve the best gluten-free pizza in the city", or "Complete auto service that you can trust," or "Top quality furniture at an affordable price."

+4) Next, use your USP in your advertising, in your emails to customers, on your website, in all your social media postings like Facebook, LinkedIn, Twitter, and Pinterest.
 Also, use it for all your marketing and promotional materials, wherever it might get the attention of potential customers.
 Don't miss a beat.
 Don't deviate.

 Some Famous Unique Selling Proposition Examples

 Hallmark: When you care enough to send the very best.